darrylwest/darrylwest.github.io/book-reports/oryx+crake.md

 * Uncle Pete - Crake's uncle
 * Uncle En - Oryx's keeper
 * Jack - the camera man for Pixieland
+* Bernice - vegan room mate at college; burnt Jimmy's shoes and underware
+* Crakers - the new people that Crake made,  they smelled like fruit
+* Amanda Payne - Barb Jones, an artist girlfriend after college

 ###### dpw | 2024-06-07